G-JYHJ31CZKE Planning Ahead: My First Call About Long-Term Care Services in Canada Skip to main content

 Just a calm conversation.

-🧾 What Happens Next
+🧾 What Happens over the phone conversation

 At the end of the call, they explained the next step.